gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Module dependencies declared this way will be resolved against the configured repositories as usual.
 External dependencies can be declared for a Java library, Java source set or Java library API specification.

-### Improvement for software model plugin authors

-#### Binary names are scoped to the owning component

-Binary names are now scoped to the component they belong to.
-This means multiple components can have binaries with a given name.
-For example, several library components might have a `jar` binary.
-This allows binaries to have names that reflect their relationship to the component, rather than their absolute location in the software model.

-#### Support for `LanguageSourceSet` model elements

-This release allows source sets (subtypes of `LanguageSourceSet`) to be added to arbitrary locations in the managed model.
-A `LanguageSourceSet` can be attached to any `@Managed` type as a property, or used for the elements of a `ModelSet` or `ModelMap`, or as a top level model element.

-#### Managed internal views for binaries and components

-Now it is possible to attach a `@Managed` internal view to any `BinarySpec` or `ComponentSpec` type.
-This allows plugin authors to attach extra properties to already registered binary and component types like `JarBinarySpec`.

-Example:

-    @Managed
-    interface MyJarBinarySpecInternal extends JarBinarySpec {
-        String getInternal()
-        void setInternal(String internal)
-    }

-    class CustomPlugin extends RuleSource {
-        @BinaryType
-        public void register(BinaryTypeBuilder<JarBinarySpec> builder) {
-            builder.internalView(MyJarBinarySpecInternal)
-        }

-        @Mutate
-        void mutateInternal(ModelMap<MyJarBinarySpecInternal> binaries) {
-            // ...
-        }
-    }

-    apply plugin: "jvm-component"

-    model {
-        components {
-            myComponent(JvmLibrarySpec) {
-                binaries.withType(MyJarBinarySpecInternal) { binary ->
-                    binary.internal = "..."
-                }
-            }
-        }
-    }

-Note: `@Managed` internal views registered on unmanaged types (like `JarBinarySpec`) are not yet visible in the top-level `binaries` container, and thus it's impossible to do things like:

-    // This won't work:
-    model {
-        binaries.withType(MyJarBinarySpecInternal) {
-            // ...
-        }
-    }

-This feature is available for subtypes of `BinarySpec` and `ComponentSpec`.

-#### Managed binary and component types

-The `BinarySpec` and `ComponentSpec` types can now be extended via `@Managed` subtypes, allowing for declaration of `@Managed` components and binaries without having to provide a default implementation. `LibrarySpec` and `ApplicationSpec` can also be extended in this manner.

-Example:

-    @Managed
-    interface SampleLibrarySpec extends LibrarySpec {
-        String getPublicData()
-        void setPublicData(String publicData)
-    }

-    class RegisterComponentRules extends RuleSource {
-        @ComponentType
-        void register(ComponentTypeBuilder<SampleLibrarySpec> builder) {
-        }
-    }
-    apply plugin: RegisterComponentRules

-    model {
-        components {
-            sampleLib(SampleLibrarySpec) {
-                publicData = "public"
-            }
-        }
-    }

-#### Default implementation for unmanaged base binary and component types

-It is now possible to declare a default implementation for a base component or a binary type, and extend it via further managed subtypes.

-    interface MyBaseBinarySpec extends BinarySpec {}

-    class MyBaseBinarySpecImpl extends BaseBinarySpec implements MyBaseBinarySpec {}

-    class BasePlugin extends RuleSource {
-        @ComponentType
-        public void registerMyBaseBinarySpec(ComponentTypeBuilder<MyBaseBinarySpec> builder) {
-            builder.defaultImplementation(MyBaseBinarySpecImpl.class);
-        }
-    }

-    @Managed
-    interface MyCustomBinarySpec extends BaseBinarySpec {
-        // Add some further managed properties
-    }

-    class CustomPlugin extends RuleSource {
-        @ComponentType
-        public void registerMyCustomBinarySpec(ComponentTypeBuilder<MyCustomBinarySpec> builder) {
-            // No default implementation required
-        }
-    }

-This functionality is available for unmanaged types extending `ComponentSpec` and `BinarySpec`.

-#### Internal views for unmanaged binary and component types

-The goal of the new internal views feature is for plugin authors to be able to draw a clear line between public and internal APIs of their plugins regarding model elements.
-By declaring some functionality in internal views (as opposed to exposing it on a public type), the plugin author can let users know that the given functionality is intended for the plugin's internal bookkeeping, and should not be considered part of the public API of the plugin.

-Internal views must be interfaces, but they don't need to extend the public type they are registered for.

-**Example:** A plugin could introduce a new binary type like this:

-    /**
-     * Documented public type exposed by the plugin
-     */
-    interface MyBinarySpec extends BinarySpec {
-        // Functionality exposed to the public
-    }

-    // Undocumented internal type used by the plugin itself only interface MyBinarySpecInternal extends MyBinarySpec {
-        String getInternalData();
-        void setInternalData(String internalData);
-    }

-    class MyBinarySpecImpl implements MyBinarySpecInternal {
-        private String internalData;
-        String getInternalData() { return internalData; }
-        void setInternalData(String internalData) { this.internalData = internalData; }
-    }

-    class MyBinarySpecPlugin extends RuleSource {
-        @BinaryType
-        public void registerMyBinarySpec(BinaryTypeBuilder<MyBinarySpec> builder) {
-            builder.defaultImplementation(MyBinarySpecImpl.class);
-            builder.internalView(MyBinarySpecInternal.class);
-        }
-    }

-With this setup the plugin can expose `MyBinarySpec` to the user as the public API, while it can attach some additional information to each of those binaries internally.

-Internal views registered for an unmanaged public type must be unmanaged themselves, and the default implementation of the public type must implement the internal view
-(as `MyBinarySpecImpl` implements `MyBinarySpecInternal` in the example above).

-It is also possible to attach internal views to `@Managed` types as well:

-    @Managed
-    interface MyManagedBinarySpec extends MyBinarySpec {}

-    @Managed
-    interface MyManagedBinarySpecInternal extends MyManagedBinarySpec {}

-    class MyManagedBinarySpecPlugin extends RuleSource {
-        @BinaryType
-        public void registerMyManagedBinarySpec(BinaryTypeBuilder<MyManagedBinarySpec> builder) {
-            builder.internalView(MyManagedBinarySpecInternal.class);
-        }
-    }

-Internal views registered for a `@Managed` public type must themselves be `@Managed`.

-This functionality is available for types extending `ComponentSpec` and `BinarySpec`.

 ### Model DSL improvements

 This release includes a number of improvements to the model DSL, which is the DSL you use to define and configure the software model from a build script.